SpencerD01/cs4701-project/README.md

 ## Main Idea of Our Project:

 This project utilizes Reinforcement Learning and other machine learning techniques to teach an agent to correct the orbit trajectory within a particle accelerator.

+We recommend you run the Jupyter Notebooks on Colab, especially if you have access to Colab's GPU/TPU resources.
+If you are running locally, ignore the colab install block
+(you might also have to run pip install locally instead of conda install for some of the packages in the Jupyter Notebook, so ignore those blocks as well).

 ## File Structure Organization: